rodas-awgichew/Career-Path-Finder-API/career-path-finder/README.md

   ## Building & Deployment
   - Run `npm run build` to produce the static `dist` folder.
   - Deploy `dist` to any static host (Netlify, Vercel, GitHub Pages) or serve it from a web server.
-If integrating with the Django backend, copy `dist` files into your static assets pipeline.